-- 10.1 The ball is struck/strikes the ball unless specifically defined otherwise, mean 'the ball is struck by the bat','strikes the ball with the bat'. - 10.2 Full-pitch describes a ball delivered by the bowler that reaches or passes the striker without having touched the ground.
-Sometimes described as nonpitching.
+- 10.1 The ball is struck/strikes the ball unless specifically defined otherwise, mean 'the ball is struck by the bat'/'strikes the ball with the bat'. - 10.2 Rebounds directly/strikes directly and similar phrases mean 'without contact with any fielder' but do not exclude contact with the ground. - 10.3 Full-pitch describes a ball delivered by the bowler that reaches or passes the striker without having touched the ground.
+Sometimes described as non-pitching.